- Williams College (B.A., 1988)

 Randall M. Fox

-Mr. Fox joined the firm in 2014 after having served as the founding Bureau Chief of New York Attorney General’s Taxpayer Protection Bureau.
-While at the Bureau, Mr. Fox handled claims about frauds committed against the government and taxpayer funds.
-Prior to being promoted to Bureau Chief at the Attorney General’s office, Mr. Fox was a Special Assistant Attorney General in the New York Attorney General’s Medicaid Fraud Control Unit, where he handled cases involving healthcare fraud.
+Mr. Fox joined Kirby McInerney in 2014 after having served as the founding Bureau Chief of New York Attorney General’s Taxpayer Protection Bureau.
+While at the Bureau, Mr. Fox handled supervised cases alleging frauds committed against the government and taxpayer funds.
+Prior to being promoted to Bureau Chief, Mr. Fox was a Special Assistant Attorney General in the New York Attorney General’s Medicaid Fraud Control Unit, where he handled False Claims Act cases involving healthcare fraud.

-Mr. Fox’s cases focus on a wide range of industries and services, and have included matters involving banking organizations, hedge funds, medical providers, large pharmaceutical companies, telecommunications companies, technology companies, various government contractors and large-scale taxpayers.
+Mr. Fox’s cases focus on a wide range of industries and services, and have included matters involving hedge funds, banking organizations, medical providers, large pharmaceutical and medical technology companies, telecommunications companies, government contractors, and large taxpayers.

-Some of Mr. Fox’s relevant whistleblower work includes:
+Some of Mr. Fox’s recent whistleblower work includes: